chipsalliance/chisel/docs/src/explanations/interfaces-and-connections.md

 in the right.
 The right side is allowed to have extra Record fields.
 Vecs must still be exactly the same size.

-See elemConnect for details on how the root connections are issued.

-Note that a valid sink must be writable so, one of these must hold:- Is an internal writable node (Reg or Wire)
+Note that a valid sink must be writable so, one of these must hold:
+- Is an internal writable node (`Reg` or `Wire`)
 - Is an output of the current module
 - Is an input of a submodule of the current module

-Note that a valid source must be readable so, one of these must hold:- Is an internal readable node (Reg, Wire, Op)
+Note that a valid source must be readable so, one of these must hold:
+- Is an internal readable node (`Reg`, `Wire`, `Op`)
 - Is a literal
 - Is a port of the current module or submodule of the current module

-### Biconnect Algorithm
+### `BiConnect` Algorithm
-BiConnect.connect executes a bidirectional connection element-wise.
+`BiConnect.connect`, or `<>`, executes a bidirectional connection element-wise.
 Note that the arguments are left and right (not source and sink) so the intent is for the operation to be commutative.
-The connect operation will recurse down the left Data (with the right Data).
+The connect operation will recurse down the left `Data` (with the right `Data`).
 An exception will be thrown if a movement through the left cannot be matched in the right (or if the right side has extra fields).
-See elemConnect for details on how the root connections are issued.

 We can now compose two filters into a filter block as follows:
 ```scala mdoc:silent